fbpx

 IG: @traveling_hiking_australia encapsulating the beauty of a cascade on the Jatbula Trail

-Before you use the Northern Territory’s official government website to book your Jatbula Trail trip, you need an account on the booking system with a valid email address, as well as a credit card to pay for the trip with.
 Then use the Northern Territory Parks Booking System to book your multi-day walking trail reservation.
-First, choose your walk and include your start date, number of nights, and number of people on the walk.
-Next, choose a campground for each night of your walk.
+Choose the Jatbulta walk and include your start date, number of nights, and number of people.
+Next, choose a campground.
 Finally, reserve your trip and complete the final details, pay, and you’re set to go trek the Jatbula Trail!

 Day